Updated by Ian Buckley on August 14 2017

-If you’re like me, tinkering with electronics is something you’d really like to do – in theory at least – but the realities of time constraints, lack of knowledge and few rewards inevitably prevent you from making a start.
+If you’re anything like me, tinkering with electronics is something you’d really like to do – in theory at least.
+But the realities of time constraints, and lack of knowledge inevitably prevent you from trying.
 It’s just too difficult.
 You like dissecting broken gadgets, but never do anything with the bits you find other than stash them away for a rainy day (a drawer full of fans and motors?
 Check).

 The Arduino is the answer to all that, and frankly anything that can be considered fun while learning is a truly revolutionary device in my opinion.